postmanlabs/execute-postman-monitor/README.md

 # execute-postman-monitor

-This code is part of a blog post, and it is not maintained actively by Postman.
+> This code is part of a blog post and is **not** actively maintained by Postman.

-Executes an existing Postman monitor, given its id.
+Runs an existing Postman monitor by its ID.

+You will need to add the following values to your repository:

+- The `MONITOR_ID` environment variable that contains the monitor's ID.
+- The `POSTMAN_API_KEY` secret that contains your valid Postman API key.
+The API key requires admin permissions.

 ## Usage

-Example of trigger on pull request.
+The following is an example of a pull request trigger:

 ```yaml
 name: Execute Postman Monitor